Fast and robust extraction of original and updated publication dates from web pages.

 Find original and updated publication dates of any web page.
-All the steps needed from web page download to HTML parsing, scraping and text analysis are included.
+From the command-line or within Python, all the steps needed from web page download to HTML parsing, scraping, and text analysis are included.

 In a nutshell, with Python:

 >>> from htmldate import find_date >>> find_date('http://blog.python.org/2016/12/python-360-is-now-available.html') '2016-12-23' >>> find_date('https://netzpolitik.org/2016/die-cider-connection-abmahnungen-gegen-nutzer-von-creative-commons-bildern/', original_date=True) '2016-06-23'

 On the command-line:

 htmldate finds original and updated publication dates of web pages using heuristics on HTML code and linguistic patterns.
 URLs, HTML files, or HTML trees are given as input.
 It provides following ways to date a HTML document:

 - Markup in header: common patterns are used to identify relevant elements (e.g. link and meta elements) including Open Graph protocol attributes and a large number of CMS idiosyncrasies